Famed national park evacuated in Canada as fires threaten the area - KESQ

 Canada raised the country’s national preparedness level for wildfires to the highest level last Monday.
 This means the “potential for emerging significant wildland fires is high to extreme,” according to the Canadian Interagency Forest Fire Centre.

-Showers and periods of breezy conditions are possible in the Jasper evacuation zone, especially early Tuesday.
-Any wet weather could help firefighters control fire spread, but breezy conditions may cause fire behavior to become erratic at times.
+Firefighters were hoping Tuesday for downpours in the Jasper evacuation zone as any wet weather could help control fire spread.
+But forecasters also said there would be breezy conditions – which might cause fire behavior to become erratic at times.

+Wednesday’s intense fire activity and strong winds forced first responders to relocate to Hinton, an Alberta town about an hour’s drive from Jasper, a Facebook post from Jasper National Park said.
+Firefighters and a small group of staff will remain in Jasper in an effort to protect residents, the post said.

+“This decision has not been made lightly,” the park said.
+“Given the intensity of fire behaviour being observed the decision has been made to limit the number of responders exposed to this risk.”

-Wednesday will be largely dry and breezy in the area before widespread showers arrive Thursday morning and steady rain arrives by the evening.
+Widespread showers are expected to arrive Thursday morning and steady rain is forecast by the evening.
 Depending on exactly how the fires behave early this week, fire crews may be able to make notable containment progress Thursday.

 Wildfires have burned more than 5 million acres in Canada this year, which is right around average for late July.
 Despite millions of acres burned, this year’s fire season is pacing well below last year’s record-breaking, devastating season.